 By this time, the sun had set and the candles were lit.
-Once seated under the globe lights our guests eagerly awaited the Swordfish with Mango-Habanero Sauce and the Chuletas de Puerco con Mojo (Pork Chops with Mojo), along with the rice, of course.
+Once seated under the globe lights our guests eagerly awaited the Swordfish with Mango-Pepper Sauce and the Chuletas de Puerco con Mojo (Pork Chops with Mojo), along with the rice, of course.

 Debbie, who was in charge of dessert, didn’t settle for making one 9-inch pie; instead she whipped up eight individual Key Lime Pies, all beautifully garnished and delicious!